How to Export Multiple Tables From SQL Server to CSV

-Are you facing problems when exporting SQL Server data to CSV file?
+Are you facing problems when exporting data from SQL Server to CSV file?
 Don’t know how to transfer data?
 No need to worry, here in this article, we are going to discuss the best possible solutions to export multiple tables from SQL Server to CSV.

 CSV is the file format that saves the data in the form of a spreadsheet that can be opened in various platforms like – Microsoft Excel, Notepad, Open Office, Libre Office, and many more Windows programs.
 Also, by exporting SQL database to CSV, you can easily import your data to other applications.
 But before importing, make sure to check the format of the .csv file.